spruceid/ssx/examples/ssx-test-token-gated/README.md

 To run the completed example:

-- Add your Alchemy API key to .env (see below)
+Add your Alchemy API key to .env (see below).
-- Once SSX packages are installed (`yarn install` at ssx root folder), run `yarn install` and `yarn start` in this example directory.
+Once SSX packages are installed, run `yarn install` and `yarn start` in this example directory.

-Read on to learn how to build the example from scratch using our create-ssx-dapp example.
+Read on to learn how to build the example from our create-ssx-dapp example.

 ## Create the dapp